zamfofex/dummyette/documentation/lichess.md

 This will be the id of the game, it is what appears on the URL of the game.

+`game.rated`
+---

+This is a boolean representing whether the game is rated or not.

 `game.moveNames`, `game.moves`
 ---